-In class AAA districts the district champions and the runner-up teams from each district shall be eligible to compete in the State Tournament at Prairie View A. & M. College, Prairie View Texas.
+In class AAA districts the district champions and the runner-up teams from each district shall be eligible to compete in the State Tournament at Prairie View A. and M. College, Prairie View, Texas.

-In classes AA, A and B districts, only the district champions shall be eligible to compete in the State Tournaments at Prairie View A. & M. College.
+In classes AA, A and B districts, only the district champions shall be eligible to compete in the State Tournaments at Prairie View A. and M. College.

-10. Jurisdiction of Inter-district Disputes. - The State Executive Committee shall have jurisdisction in all disputes arising between district winners that have been duly certified.

-11. Games that Count on Percentage.-Inter-class and inter-district games between participating schools shall not count on a team's percentage.
+- 10. Jurisdiction of Inter-district Disputes-The State Executive Committee shall have jurisdiction in all disputes arising between district winners that have been duly certified. - 11.
+Number of Games and Tournaments-No high-school team shall be eligible for district honors that has violated any portion of this rule.
+(For definition of a "high-school team" see Article VII, Section 23.)
+A team which did not win district honors this current year shall be ineligible for district honors for the next basketball season if they violate any section of this rule. - (1) No team shall be allowed to enter more than three invitational tournaments prior to the last day for certification of a district champion.

-12. A Practice Scrimmage. - A scrimmage or practice period to which no admission is charged, which is not on an announced schedule and which is not regularly conducted by an official or officials shall not count as a game.

-13. Breaking Contracts.-A game cancelled after contract has been signed, unless both parties agree to the cancellation, shall be forfeited to the team not at fault.
+- 12. Games that Count on Percentage Inter-class or inter-district games between participating schools shall not count on a team's percentage.
+A defeat by a non-participating Texas high school, except by a junior high school or dormitory school, regardless of size or date, shall eliminate from the District or State race.
+A defeat by a school not eligible to membership in the League shall not count. - 13.
+A Practice Scrimmage-A scrimmage or practice period to which no admission is charged, which is not on an announced schedule and which is not regularly conducted by an official or officials shall not count as a game. - 14.
+Breaking Contracts-A game cancelled after contract has been signed, unless both parties agree to the cancellation, shall be forfeited to the team not at fault.